 “As a mom, if I’m taking my child to the doctor for two hours, I want to know why I’m there,” Dr. Shur says.
-“What are all the options?
-We understand that parents of patients want to make sure their time is well-utilized.”
+“What are all the options?”

 Case study 2: Observing children at home

-Chin, who was also featured in Dr. Shur’s CME presentation, appreciates virtual visits for their convenience and efficiency, but her favorite part about the program is letting doctors observe her children at home.
+Chin, who was also featured in Dr. Shur’s CME presentation, appreciates virtual visits for their convenience and efficiency, but her favorite feature is letting doctors observe her children at home.

-“Children act differently outside the home,” Chin says.
+“Children act differently outside the home,” says Chin.

-For example, instead of describing Rueben’s rapid, rhythmic arm movements, Chin showed neurologists at a scheduled virtual home visit.
+For example, instead of describing Rueben’s rapid, rhythmic arm movements, a flinging of the arms, Chin showed neurologists at a scheduled virtual home visit.
 For Marc DiFazio, M.D., a pediatric neurologist, it was evident that Reuben had a movement disorder commonly seen in children with ASD, which is responsive to medication.
 In five minutes, her son had a diagnosis.
 The involuntarily movement wasn’t a behavioral issue, as previously thought, but a movement disorder.

 “The regular in-person visit has a beautiful role and it’s very important, but virtual visits bring a different focus,” says Dr. Shur.
 “We get to see what the child’s life is like, what the home setting is like and what their schedule is like.
 How can we make their day-to-day life easier?”